cyanreg/avtransport/draft-qproto-spec.md

 All streams in an FEC group **MUST** have timestamps that cover the same period of time.

+A stream may only be part of a single FEC group at any one time.
+Sending a new grouping that includes an already grouped stream will destroy the previous grouping.

+To end a grouping, one can send an end of stream packet with the group's ID.

 FEC groups use a different packet for the FEC data.

 | Data                   | Name              |    Fixed value | Description                                                                           |